Radnaskelar/odin_library/README.md

 # odin_library
-An app for showing usage of: Objects, Object Constructors and Prototype Inheritance.
+An app for showing usage of objects, object constructors and prototype inheritance.